 Charlotte Mason’s Thoughts on Home Education and Destiny

-Interestingly, as children see true glory and peace for the believer they will gravitate towards this lifestyle.
-Enjoy reading this treasure and glean some nuggets that will make a great difference in your homeschool life as well as your life in all areas.
+Interestingly, as children see true glory and peace they will gravitate towards this lifestyle.
+Enjoy reading this treasure and glean some nuggets that will make a great difference in your homeschool life as well as your life in general.
 Strong character traits will carry young people far.
 This trait will open doors to whatever they want to do in life because they will have the discipline to complete a plan of action.

 Charlotte Mason: Home Education in the Modern Era